-What are the best colleges and universities in Delaware if you reward schools for making the best use of their limited resources?
+What are the best colleges and universities in Alaska if you reward schools for making the best use of their limited resources?
 Academic Stewardship asks how effectively schools manage their financial and human resources to gain the influence that makes them academically excellent.
 Schools that are exemplary in Academic Stewardship are doing everything in their power to help students and faculty achieve their full potential.

-Colleges and universities in Delaware deserve to be recognized when they do more with less.
+Colleges and universities in Alaska deserve to be recognized when they do more with less.
 It’s impressive when a large wealthy school can spend money lavishly on expensive buildings and programs.
 But it’s even more impressive when a small school with limited means is able to train and inspire students that the larger wealthier schools tend to ignore.

 The American Association of Colleges and Universities reported in late 2021 that almost 75 percent of higher-education professionals at US colleges and universities felt financial constraints prevented their schools from effectively attracting students.
 Distracted by the size and amenities of larger schools, prospective students tended especially to be overawed by the big research universities.

-Delaware’s smaller colleges, especially its liberal arts colleges, need effective ways of communicating their value to a world that celebrates “bigger is better” and “you need the best.”
+Alaska’s smaller colleges, especially its liberal arts colleges, need effective ways of communicating their value to a world that celebrates “bigger is better” and “you need the best.”
 Unfortunately, most college ranking companies, such as U.S. News & World Report, define “best” in a way that devalues schools with smaller budgets and fewer students even when these schools do remarkable work in advancing their students’ education.
 By and large, college rankings penalize schools that serve underserved populations.

 Inspired by Malcolm Gladwell, who for years now has criticized conventional college rankings for misrepresenting what’s good and valuable in education, we decided to construct a new ranking metric that highlights those schools that do more with less.
 That metric—called the Academic Stewardship metric—takes away both the size and the wealth advantage of schools, and focuses instead on how well schools use the resources available to them to advance the education of their students.

 As a metric, Academic Stewardship is defined by a precise mathematical formula, which can be found in our Academic Stewardship white paper.
-Measuring the Academic Stewardship of Delaware’s colleges requires measuring two forms of stewardship: 1) Stewardship of financial resources (using the money they have responsibility without waste) and 2) Stewardship of human resources (doing their best to help students, faculty, and administration to flourish).
+Measuring the Academic Stewardship of Alaska’s colleges requires measuring two forms of stewardship: 1) Stewardship of financial resources (using the money they have responsibility without waste) and 2) Stewardship of human resources (doing their best to help students, faculty, and administration to flourish).
 Together, these two types of stewardship form what we call Academic Stewardship.
 If you want to learn more about the factors involved in Academic Stewardship, click the more button below.